Construction and Project Management

 - resource shortages.

-Our findings assist the construction industry to utilise strategies to enable sector efficiencies and enhancements, such as:
+Our findings assist the construction industry to utilise strategies to enable sector efficiencies and enhancements.

 Graduate Certificate in Project Management